jpw1991/chebs-necromancy/ChebsNecromancy/Package/README.md

 Date | Version | Notes
 --- | --- | ---
-13/04/2023 | 3.0.6 | fix Farming Pylon to no longer say Armor stand on hover text; merge ChebsValheimLibrary.dll 11/04/2023 | 3.0.5 | add container whitelist to Neckros & limit their selection to just player made containers 11/04/2023 | 3.0.4 | upgrade ChebsValheimLib to 1.0.1 to fix ToolTier
+13/04/2023 | 3.0.6 | fix Farming Pylon to no longer say Armor stand on hover text; merge ChebsValheimLibrary.dll into ChebsNecromancy.dll for user convenience
+11/04/2023 | 3.0.5 | add container whitelist to Neckros & limit their selection to just player made containers 11/04/2023 | 3.0.4 | upgrade ChebsValheimLib to 1.0.1 to fix ToolTier
 09/04/2023 | 3.0.1 | Refactor to be compatible with Cheb's Mercenaries; bug fixes